-- CWC will review all Freshman/Sophomore level courses for transferability. - Junior/Senior level courses will be reviewed for transferability for the BAS degree.
+- For AA, AS, AAS and Certificates, CWC will review all Freshman/Sophomore level courses for transferability. - Students pursuing the Organizational Management and Leadership, BAS degree options will be granted credit for all Lower-Level program requirements (excluding any General Education requirements which may not be covered in other areas of the program). - For students pursuing the Early Childhood Education, BAS, courses will be reviewed for transferability. - Junior/Senior level courses will be reviewed for transferability for the BAS degree.
 Upper level courses generally do not transfer into CWC for associate degrees or certificates except on a case by case basis.